kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md

 ### §303.03   Requirement to file application.

-A person who seeks approval of a section 41309 transaction must file the application with the Docket Operations Office, M-30, U.S. Department of Transportation, 1200 New Jersey Avenue SE, Washington, DC 20590, or by electronic submission at *http://www.regulations.gov.* The application must conform to the requirements set forth in §[[Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md#§303.40   Determination of compliance.|§303.04]] and 303.05.
+A person who seeks approval of a section 41309 transaction must file the application with the Docket Operations Office, M-30, U.S. Department of Transportation, 1200 New Jersey Avenue SE, Washington, DC 20590, or by electronic submission at *http://www.regulations.gov.* The application must conform to the requirements set forth in [[Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md#§303.40   Determination of compliance.|§§303.04]] and 303.05.

 \[Doc.
 No. DOT-OST-2014-0140, 84 FR 15937, Apr.
 16, 2019\]